CANDY-LINE/node-red-contrib-smartmesh/README.md

 Then restart Node-RED process.

-`sudo` is used for installing SmartMesh SDK into dist-package directory.
+`sudo` is used for installing [SmartMesh SDK](https://dustcloud.atlassian.net/wiki/spaces/SMSDK/overview) into dist-package directory.

-**Node-RED users cannot install this node via `Manage Palette` dialog because of insufficient permission.**
+**Node-RED users cannot install this node via `Manage Palette` dialog because of insufficient permission unless the process is owned by privileged user**

 ### Uninstallation